scottish-government-design-system/designsystem.gov.scot/patterns/addresses/index.md

 Using multiple text inputs instead of a single text area means:

 - users can complete the form quickly using their browser's autocomplete function
-- you can show hint text to help users complete individul fields
+- you can show hint text to help users complete individual fields
 - you can validate address data and process it more easily

 When using multiple text inputs, you should: